-12 reasons to visit Cairns and the Great Barrier Reef.
+7 reasons to visit Cairns and the Great Barrier Reef

-Winter is almost upon us and if you are looking into a balmy escape up to FNQ this is the perfect time.
-In fact, the best time to visit Cairns is between June and October if you too want to take advantage of the dry season and absence of marine stingers.
-And with reef expeditions, new hotels, and wildlife experiences, Cairns and The Great Barrier Reef is the perfect winter holiday destination and we’ve rounded up twelve of the new must-see experiences.
+If you are looking for a balmy escape up to Tropical North Queensland in Australia this is the perfect time, with Australia’s international borders now finally open.
+There’s plenty to see and do for couples, families and solo travellers.
+Reef expeditions, new hotels, and wildlife experiences, Cairns and The Great Barrier Reef is the perfect holiday destination for every age and we’ve rounded up seven of the new must-see experiences.

 1. Crystalbrook Collection’s newest hotel